EB-5 Visa Guide: Everything You Need to Know About the EB-5 Visa

 29. Do I Have to Live in the US Once I have my Green Card?

-30. If I Already Have a Business in the US can I Use it as my EB-5 Investment?
+30. If I Already Have a Business in the US can I Use it as the New Commercial Enterprise for my EB-5 Investment?

 1. What is the EB-5 Visa?

 In addition to investing the minimum amount required, the business invested in must create 10 full-time jobs for US workers.
 The business must also be a commercial business that is for-profit.
-Real estate investments and non-profit enterprises do not qualify for EB-5.
+Non-profit enterprises do not qualify for EB-5.

-To get an EB-5 visa, an investor can make a direct investment or they can invest in a regional center.
-Regional centers are specialized companies that collect investment funds from multiple EB-5 investors to fund a large-scale project such as a resort or apartment complex.
+To get an EB-5 visa, an investor can make a direct investment or they can invest in a regional center project.
+Regional centers are specialized companies, regulated by USCIS, that collect investment funds from multiple EB-5 investors to fund large-scale projects such as resorts or sporting arenas.
 A direct investment is any investment not made in a regional center.
 Examples of direct investments are if you start your own business or purchase an existing business.

 The EB-5 visa is an immigrant visa classification, so it leads to a green card for successful applicants.
 By getting an EB-5 visa, your spouse and children can also get their green card as well.